 Reusable Code: React Native allows developers to reuse code across different platforms, saving time and effort in developing apps.

-Native Look and Feel: React Native uses native components for iOS and Android, which provides a native look and feel to the app and ensures better performance.
+Native Look and Feel: React Native uses native components for iOS and Android, which gives the app a native look and feel and ensures better performance.

-Hot Reloading: React Native allows React developers to see the changes they make in real-time, which speeds up the development process.
+Hot Reloading: React Native allows React developers to see their changes in real time, speeding up the development process.

 Large Community Support: React Native has a large and active community of developers who contribute to the framework by creating plugins, libraries, and tools, which makes it easier for developers to build applications.